zeigerpuppy/citus/README.md

 - **Distributed tables** are sharded across a cluster of PostgreSQL servers to combine their CPU, memory, storage and I/O capacity.
 - **References tables** are replicated to all servers for joins and foreign keys from distributed tables and maximum read performance.
 - **Parallel, distributed query engine** parallelizes SELECT, DML, and other operations on distributed tables across the cluster.
-- **Columnar storage** compresses data, speeds up scans, and supports fast projections, both locally and distributed.
+- **Columnar storage** compresses data, speeds up scans, and supports fast projections, both on regular and distributed tables.

 Because Citus is an extension, you can always use it with the latest Postgres version.
 That means that you can avoid a costly migration and you can keep using the Postgres tools and extensions that you are already familiar with.